anthobarbarich/pc2020/content/practical.md

     shared on the right channels, keep an eye on the Facebook group!
 - question: What’s the voucher worth?
   answer: The voucher you request has the same value as your previous order, that
     means the price of the ticket, the service costs and the transaction costs.
-You’ll be able to use that voucher to choose products in our webshop for Paradise City 2021.
-For example, you can ask a voucher for your Saturday ticket and use it to buy a weekend ticket You’ll have to add the difference in value of course.
+You can use that voucher to choose products in our webshop for Paradise City 2021 or 2022 and for all the merchandising we’ll release soon.
+For example, you can ask a voucher for your Saturday ticket and use it to buy a weekend ticket.
+You’ll have to add the difference in value of course.
 - question: Until when can I use this voucher?
   answer: This voucher will only be valid for Paradise City 2021 and Paradise City
     2022.
 Of course, the voucher is only valid for tickets that are not sold out so